 This month, I’m featuring a second work from the submissions in the September short story contest.
 The second feature is:

-By: J. Trevor Robinson
+Rough Waters by J. Trevor Robinson

 When J Trevor was young, he received a well-worn stack of mystery and horror novels from his older brother, and it instilled in him a lifelong desire to be an author.
 Heavily influenced by Stephen King’s scares, Jim Butcher’s action scenes, and the larger-than-life characters in Ayn Rand’s books, he blended those influences with classic literature and pulp horror to write his Immortal Works debut THE MUMMY OF MONTE CRISTO.